 Verne Wheelwright is 79 years old, but he says he feels like he’s 60.
 The health enthusiast says a lifespan of 120 years is within reach for most people of the next generation.
 Key therapies and technologies such as gene editing, stem cell therapy and 3D bioprinting are fundamentally altering modern medicine in ways that could lead to much longer human lifespans and possibly put a century of life well within reach for most people.
 In fact, 120 seems to be a magic number – it has its own Wikipedia page and

 In Palo Alto, a hedge fund investor is pushing the 120-mark even further.
 Joon Yun launched a $1m prize challenging scientists to “hack the code of life” and push human lifespan past its apparent maximum of about 120 years.
 So far, 15 scientific teams have entered and will be awarded in the first instance for restoring vitality and extending lifespan in mice by 50%.

 Perhaps the most promising longevity venture was founded in 2014 by American biologist and technologist Craig Venter (the guys who wants to fit the next rover to Mars with DNA sequencing instruments) and X Prize Foundationțs Peter Diamandis.
 Their company, Human Longevity Inc., wants to create a giant database of 1 million human genome sequences by 2020, including from supercentenarians.
 Venter says that data should shed important new light on what makes for a longer, healthier life, and expects others working on life extension to use his database.

-“Our approach can help Calico (company which sells anti-ageing drugs) immensely and if their approach is successful it can help me live longer,” explains Venter.
-“We hope to be the reference centre at the middle of everything.”
+“Our approach can help Calico (company which sells anti-aging drugs) immensely and if their approach is successful it can help me live longer,” explains Venter.
+“We hope to be the reference center at the middle of everything.”

 Enjoyed this article?
 Join 40,000+ subscribers to the ZME Science newsletter.
 Subscribe now!